African All Stars Transfer News & Rumours: Napoli want £100 million for Koulibaly | Goal.com

 Arsenal keen to sign Bissouma

-Premier League giants Arsenal are interested to sign Brighton and Hove Albion midfielder Yves Bissouma this January, according to the Sun .
+Premier League giants Arsenal are interested to sign Brighton & Hove Albion midfielder Yves Bissouma this January, according to the Sun.

 The Mali international teamed up with Brighton in the summer of 2018 and has been a key member of Graham Potter’s men.